Mods-Center/ColorOS_Control_Center/README.md

 • Added extended power menu

-• Added new tiles such as Advanced Textures and Incognito
+• Added new tiles such as Advanced Textures and Incognito and 5G switch

 • Squared tiles